 Call opening date: June 2018

-The research councils organise internships for current research council-funded PhD students to work in highly impactful host organisations on one or more policy topics relevant to both the student and the host.
+The research councils organise the Policy Internships Scheme for current research council-funded PhD students to work at host partner organisations on one or more policy topics relevant to both the student and the host.
 The student will be expected to produce at least one briefing paper, participate in a policy inquiry and/or organise a policy event, or equivalent piece of work.

-Internships are awarded to a number of parliamentary departments, government departments and non-governmental bodies, learned societies and other organisations.
+Internships are available with a number of parliamentary departments, government departments and non-governmental bodies, learned societies and other organisations.

-- Centre for Science & Policy - external link
+- Centre for Science & Policy (CSaP) - external link

 - Department for Education - external link

-- Department of Culture, Media & Sport (DCMS) - external link
+- Department for Work & Pensions (DWP) - external link

 - Food Standards Agency - external link

-- Government Office for Science - external link
+- Government Office for Science (GO-Science) - external link

-- Her Majesty's Inspectorate of Constabulary (HMIC) - external link
+- Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) - external link

 - HM Courts & Tribunals Services - external link